 Nursing home abuse can have devastating effects on the people affected and their families.
 It is heartbreaking to discover your loved one has suffered at the hands of those entrusted to treat them with the compassion, care, and respect they deserve.

 Often, victims of elder abuse cannot communicate what has happened due to health conditions or from fear of retribution if they say anything.
-However, our Aberdeen nursing home abuse lawyers can help you identify the signs of nursing home abuse and neglect, stop the abuse, and pursue monetary damages on behalf of your family member.
+However, our Aberdeen personal injury lawyer. can help you identify the signs of nursing home abuse and neglect, stop the abuse, and pursue monetary damages on behalf of your family member.

 How to Protect Your Loved One if You Suspect Elder Abuse